-Students meet with NGO activists and local community members, including subsistence resource users, to gain an in-depth understanding of how issues related to the environment and conservation affect lives and livelihoods within local communities.
-Excursions include visiting coastal fishing communities, a top-10 world birding site in Soberanía National Park, an organic agroforestry chocolate farm, and an industrial banana plantation.
+Students meet with NGO activists and local community members, including subsistence farmers, to gain an in-depth understanding of how issues related to development and conservation affect lives and livelihoods within local communities.
+Excursions include visiting coastal fishing communities, a sustainable coffee farm in La Amistad International Park buffer zone, an organic agroforestry chocolate farm, and an industrial banana plantation.
 Learn more about the program’s excursions.

 Learn or improve existing skills in Spanish through language study and homestays with Panamanian families.

 Language instruction, conducted in small group formats, is provided at beginner, intermediate, and advanced levels.
 Homestays with host families in both urban and rural settings give students a rare, personal experience of the country, its cultures, and livelihoods.
-By living with local families in rural mountain villages, and other diverse settings, students learn about subsistence living and conservation in Panama through firsthand experience.
+By living with local families in rural mountain villages, coastal communities, and lowland areas, students learn about subsistence living and conservation in central Panama through firsthand experience.
 Learn more about the program’s homestays.

 Discover the advantages to studying in Panama.

 Please note that some field work is conducted in the water.
-Swimming proficiency is necessary for the marine portion of the program.
+Swimming proficiency is highly recommended for this program.

 Spotlight on SIT Panama alumni

 From Panama to Mars!
 SIT alumna Bethany Ehlmann is today a participating scientist on the NASA Mars Rover Curiosity mission, a research scientist at the Jet Propulsion Laboratory, and assistant professor of planetary science at Caltech.
-She studied abroad with SIT in 2002 and was recently profiled by National Geographic as an "Emerging Explorer."
+She studied abroad with SIT in 2002 and was recently profiled by National Geographic.

-Alumni from the fall 2008 semester have joined together to give back to their host community by starting an organization called Few for Change.
-The organization, headed by Emory University alum Tim Soo, works to raise tuition money for children living in the Comarca Ngobe-Bugle, one of five autonomous, indigenous territories in the mountains of Panama.
+Alumni from the Fall 2008 semester have joined together to give back to their host community by starting an organization called Few for Change.
+The organization, headed by Emory University student Tim Soo, works to raise tuition money for children living in the Comarca Ngobe-Bugle, one of five autonomous, indigenous territories in the mountains of Panama.

 Duration: 15 weeks